Why people don't want to invite a notetaker bot

 - Option 1: Browser extension — for casual tryouts

-- Option 2: Native app — for client meetings, 1-on-1s, and in-person calls
+- Option 2: Native app — for client meetings, 1-on-1s, in-person calls, and anything sensitive

 - Option 3: Record + AI summary later — for low-volume use

-- Option 4: Platform-native recording — for users who host most meetings
+- Option 4: Platform-native recording — for people who host most meetings

 Qureco Screen Recorder